-This version adds a sidebar, “Which Apps Are Locked Down?,” that explains in Big Sur how to find which apps that are preinstalled with macOS are stored on the immutable system volume and which are installed on the user-modifiable Data volume.
+Version 1.1.1 added a sidebar, “Which Apps Are Locked Down?”, that explains in how to find which of the apps that come with Big Sur are stored on the immutable system volume and which are installed on the user-modifiable Data volume.

 What Was New in Version 1.1